gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 computeBoneMatrices(bones, angle);
 ```

-Then we multiple the result of each by the inverse bind pose to deal with
+Then we multiply the result of each by the inverse bind pose to deal with
 the issue mentioned above

 ```